-The Office of the Secretary of Defense Manufacturing Technology Office (OSD ManTech) sponsors nine Manufacturing Innovation Institutes with headquarters and hubs across the country.
-Each institute is a public-private partnership designed to overcome the challenges faced by American manufacturing innovators in a variety of technology areas.
+The Office of the Secretary of Defense Manufacturing Technology Office (OSD ManTech) sponsors Department of Defense Manufacturing Innovation Institutes (DoD MIIs) with headquarters and hubs across the country.
+Each institute is a public-private partnership designed to overcome the challenges faced by American manufacturing innovators across a variety of technology areas.
 While each institute operates in its own unique ecosystem, the institutes offer common capabilities that:

 - Provide access to state-of-the-art tools and equipment that are otherwise beyond the reach of most businesses